EsembeingCedric/Esembeing-Cedric/README.md

 bold and italic: ***text***
 >this is cedric<
 >>how are you<<
--item 1
+- item 1
-  sub item 1
+- sub item 1
--item 2
+- item 2
-  -sub item 2
+  - sub item 2